 Who is this Mrs. Biederhof, and why does she make such good pancakes?
-Mildred’s Temple Kitchen is the home of “Mrs. Biederhof’s Infamous Light & Fluffy Blueberry Buttermilk Pancakes,” a brunch must-have that definitely lives up to its name.
-Served with Lanark County maple syrup and whipped cream, these pancakes are unbelievably fluffy while incredibly filling all at the same time.
-Beware.
-Pancakes here are $13.50.
+This Liberty Village brunch spot is home to “Mrs. Biederhof’s Legendary Light & Fluffy Blueberry Buttermilk Pancakes,” a dish that definitely lives up to its name.
+Served with maple syrup and whipped cream, these pancakes are incredibly decadent with $16 price tag to match.
 More »

 You'll flip for the ever changing pancake specials advertised on the board at this Dundas West brunch spot.
 Recent daily features have included ginger molasses pancakes with plums and pecans, dark chocolate chip and raspberry pancakes, and coconut pancakes with bananas and hazelnut pralines.
 Prices hover around the $10 mark.
 More »

 The classic oatmeal buttermilk pancakes ($14) are the basis for seasonal variations that have been known to include toppings like whipped strawberry cream cheese and graham cracker crumble, bananas and Nutella drizzle, or custard and berries.
 The flavours at this Roncesvalles Village cafe might change from one day to the next, but a plate packed with home fries and fresh fruit always a reliable pick.
 More »